McGranahanLab/Guidebook/Singularity/Singularity_recipy_anatomy.md

 Now, after we get to know the insides of the singularity recipe, we can create a simliet one.
 Let's do it on the example of samtools.

 ### Conda & python packages
-Due to the existance of `continuumio/miniconda3` header creating "pure python" containers is actually one of the easiest tasks. `continuumio/miniconda3` assures that both `python3`, `conda` and `pip` is already present in our container and we don't need to do anything to install them.
+Due to the existence of `continuumio/miniconda3` header creating "pure python" containers is actually one of the easiest tasks. `continuumio/miniconda3` assures that both `python3`, `conda` and `pip` is already present in our container and we don't need to do anything to install them.
 Quite nice!
 In comparison to your usual installation of python packages, there is only one difference: `conda` and `pip` are not accesible in the root folder, because environmental variables were not set up.
 So in order to be able just type `conda` and `pip` as usual we need to set up environmental variables for them which in the recipe below is done with following lines: `export PATH=/opt/conda/bin/:$PATH` and `export PATH=/opt/conda/bin/:$PATH` (for pip).

 ALWAYS USE  -y.
 This says 'yes' to any installation request without a need for interaction